 Durham is an historic city in the North East and has been home to the University of Durham since 1832, one of the first Universities to commence tuition in England for more than 600 years, alongside Oxford and Cambridge.
 This Russel Group University is the third oldest in England and is home to over 18,000 students a year.
 As such, this city provides a wide range of things to do and places to see to keep students entertained throughout the duration of their studies.

-If you’re new to the city of Durham, or just looking for something new to try whilst you study here, here are some examples of things you can do in Durham:
+If you’re new to the city of Durham, or just looking for something new to try whilst you study here, here are some examples of things you can do close to your student accommodation in Durham:

 Beamish: The Living Museum of the North